AA

 KLM.
 Photo: Shutterstock KLM.
 Photo: Shutterstock

-New Routes and Record-Breaking Demand
+New Routes and Record Demand

 New route to San Diego.
 Photo: ShutterstockNew route to San Diego.
 Photo: Shutterstock

-Increased Frequencies to Popular Destinations
+Increased Frequency to Popular Destinations

 Accordingly, flight frequencies are increased on several routes: